antony-jr/QAppImageUpdate/docs/AddingQAppImageUpdate.md

 ---
-id: AddingAppImageUpdaterBridge
+id: AddingQAppImageUpdate
-title: Add AppImage Updater Bridge to your Project
+title: Add QAppImageUpdate to your Project
 sidebar_label: Adding to your Project.
 ---

-AppImage Updater Bridge can compiled with both *QMake* and *CMake* , I recommend you to use *QMake* if you are building your application statically with Qt.
-Use *CMake* for normal compilation and other stuff , This is because *CMake* is easy to use than *QMake* when compiling with shared libraries of Qt.
+QAppImage can compiled with both *QMake* and *CMake* , I recommend you to use *QMake* if you are building your application statically with Qt.
+Use *CMake* for normal compilation and other stuff, This is because *CMake* is easy to use than *QMake* when compiling with shared libraries of Qt.
 But *CMake* is very hard to work with when using a static version of Qt , So to save some madness be a good boy/girl and use *QMake* instead.